 Kokoda Master Chefs

-In each expedition one of our Porters is trained to be the head cook.
+In each expedition one of our guides is trained to be the head cook.
 He is experienced at cooking our meals and upholds strict hygiene standards amongst his helpers whilst preparing and cooking our food in the jungle kitchen.